-Proposed projects will be for a one-year period, normally January 1, 2022 to December 31, 2022 for Seed Grants submitted by the October 29, 2021, deadline and June 1, 2022 to May 31, 2023 for Seed Grants submitted by the March 11, 2022, deadline.
+Proposed projects will be for a period of up to one year, bearing in mind that this is a rapid-response initiative.
 Project budgets may request up to \$20,000 in direct costs to support any activity that directly relates to the successful conduct of the project.
 There are no indirect costs paid on MPRC Seed Grants.
 Budget items may include support for data entry, interviews, data acquisition, access to restricted-use data, travel costs related to data collection or meetings with collaborators, release time during the academic year, summer salary support, and graduate research assistance.
-For more complex data processing tasks, proposals may also request in-kind programming support from MPRC in place of, or in addition to, graduate student research assistance.
+For more complex data processing tasks, proposals may also request in- kind programming support from MPRC in place of, or in addition to, graduate student research assistance.

 Summer salary is limited to 11% of a faculty member's academic year salary.
 The Center will not pay for computer equipment when that computing can reasonably be accomplished with the existing equipment at the Center.
 Unspent funding at the end of the one-year project period will revert back to the MPRC Seed Grant pool unless a request for a time extension is requested and approved by the MPRC Director.